epsil/epsil.github.io/gll/index.md

     (success val str)))
 ```

-To transform the returned parser to continuation-passing style, we add a second argument, `cont`{.scheme}.
-Instead of returning the parse result, we pass it to `cont`{.scheme}:
+To transform the returned parser to continuation-passing style, we add a second argument, `cont`.
+Instead of returning the parse result, we pass it to `cont`:

 ```scheme
 (define (succeed val)